scravy/uuid-1345/README.md

 Generates a random version 4 UUID.

+This generator is backed by Node's `crypto.randomBytes` which is moderately slow (slower than `Math.random`) but has a higher quality (the generated UUIDs are less pseudo-random ;-).

 ---

 ### `UUID.v4fast()`

 Generated a pseudo-random version 4 UUID.
 Does not take any options.
 Does not offer an asynchronous interface.

+This generator is backed by `Math.random()`.
+It's really fast, but the generated UUIDs are only pseudo-random.

 ---